 - Add the correct public key to your Github account

 I hope this helped you solve this pesky error so you can continue working on your project.

-If you have any questions, let me know in the comments below or reach out to me on Twitter.
-I’d be happy to help! 🤗
+If you have any questions, feel free to reach out to me on Twitter.
+I'd be happy to help! 🤗